Lawmakers rip FAA for not disclosing documents on Boeing Max

 Sen. Richard Blumenthal, D-Conn., fired back, “The FAA has to do the work, not just oversee it.”

-The FAA lets about 80 manufacturers use their own engineers, called designees, to certify safety of their planes.
+The FAA lets about 80 manufacturers use their own engineers to certify safety of their planes.

 FAA officials and some lawmakers say that practice is necessary and even beneficial because of the expertise of the insiders and FAA’s limited budget.
 Last year, FAA’s leader at the time estimated it would cost nearly $2 billion a year for FAA to perform all the work now done by manufacturers.